mattjgatsby/matt-gatsby-portfolio/README.md

 ## About
 This is my professional portfolio.
 I built this page using the skills I've learned with HTML and CSS.
-I put together this portfolio in hopes to show off to recruiters and employers to view.
+I put together this portfolio in hopes to show off to future recruiters and employers.

 ## Visit the site!
 [Vist my deployed site](https://mattjgatsby.github.io/matt-gatsby-portfolio/)